 Two prototype examples of the upcoming Mercedes-Benz EQC all-electric SUV are in Melbourne this week, to showcase near-future tech and coincide with this weekend's Australian F1 Grand Prix series opener.
-This the is the brand that's won the World Championship for the past five years straight, let's not forget.
+This is the brand that's won the World Championship for the past five years straight, let's not forget.

-Build number 8 and 450 of 455 pre-production prototypes built so far have been accompanied by EQC testing head Karl Scheible, who took CarsGuide for a quick spin of the Todd Rd Go Kart track in Port Melbourne and give us a bit more detail about the brand's first pure-electric production model.
+Build number 8 and 450 of 455 pre-production prototypes built so far have been accompanied by EQC testing head Karl Scheible, who took CarsGuide for a quick spin around the Todd Rd Go Kart track in Port Melbourne and give us a bit more detail about the brand's first pure-electric production model.

 Firstly, that's a lot of development prototypes by today's standards, but signifies how careful Mercedes is being to get the product just right before launch.
 If you're not first to market, lagging behind Jaguar, Audi and likely Porsche, it's probably wise to make doubly sure the product is as good as can be before launch.

 Mercedes-Benz Australia/Pacific boss Horst von Sanden explained the timing well at an EQC customer event on Tuesday night: “We always like to be first, but in this situation with electric cars we were not first, but for a very good reason,” he said.
 “We wanted to bring to the market the most complete solution for future mobility.
 I think it’s fair to say that electric now has a Mercedes!”

 Mr Sheible explained that NVH (noise, vibration and harshness) suppression has been a key focus for his team, both to deal with the vastly different noise frequencies of the electric drivetrain, and also how its general quietness tends to highlight any other squeaks and rattles.